 We have been told by people with diabetes in Ukraine that hunger and access to food is a growing issue, we are including in this brief the key agencies which are delivering medical supplies but also food, shelter and sanitation.

 Doctors Without Borders/Médecins Sans Frontières (MSF) is mobilising in the surrounding countries to assist those crossing borders with emergency medical response camps.
 They are also attempting to help transport needed medical supplies across the border into Ukraine.
-Learn more about their activities to help those within the country and those attempting to leave.

 The DEC is a partnership of the 20 major international aid and disaster relief charities who are working in Ukraine and neighbouring countries.
 The charities include the British Red Cross, Oxfam, Save the Children and Action Aid.
 The charities work together with the United Nations and World Health Organisation to ensure shelter, medical supplies, food and sanitation effectively and efficiently reaches those people displaced by the war in Ukraine.
 The DEC is backed by the UK Government, who pledge to match fund donations up to £20 million.
 Learn more about the DEC Ukraine Appeal and their work in Ukraine and neighbouring countries.